nachomazzara/eip7702-poc/POST.md

 ✅ This completes the undelegation step.

-Here’s a complete **Extras** section for your blogpost, written in a consistent tone and fully formatted in Markdown for HackMD:
+Here's a complete **Extras** section for your blogpost, written in a consistent tone and fully formatted in Markdown for HackMD:

 ---

+<a id="bonus-track-advanced-use-cases-and-considerations"></a>
 ## 🔢 Bonus Track: Advanced Use Cases and Considerations

 Below are some key patterns and ideas for extending delegation securely and flexibly.